 Malus 'Donald Wyman' is a typical white-flowered crab-apple, which grows into a reasonably large spreading tree, with good presence.

-This variety is particularly notable for its tiny red fruitlets, which are very persistent, hanging on the tree well into the winter.
+This variety is particularly notable for its small red fruitlets (1cm diameter), which are very persistent, hanging on the tree well into the winter.

 In a good autumn (with sunny days and cold nights) the leaves take on yellow-orange tints.